oussama95boussaid/Automated_Table_Detection_and_recognition_from_Scanned_Images/README.md

 # **Project Stepts :**

--  step 1 : Detecting the table
+-  step 1 : Detecting the table Using Yolov8
+-  step 2 : Extract table from the image
+-  step 3 : Finding the cells & extracting the text using OCR
+-  step 4 : Generating The CSV file